Glitz from the Ritz

 With no formal manners and just chasing balls,

-Barking out loud and peeing on walls…
+Barking at cats and peeing on walls…

-‘I’m Glitz the proud poodle, and my spirit is high
+I’m Glitz the proud poodle, and my spirit is high

 And to THAT… down BELOW… I turn a blind eye!’